jrBordet/CoachTimer/README.md

 [RxComposableArchitecture](https://github.com/jrBordet/RxComposableArchitecture) is a modern _Rx_ library for building applications in a consistent way, with composition and testing.

 Usually developers come to __Functional Reactive Programming__ whith just in mind the idea of "reactive", or that everything is a stream of data.
 Basically it's true but there is a caveat.
-In fact we should remember that we are working in __functional__ world, which means that we should keep in mind some principle as __state immutability__.
+In fact we should remember that we are working in __functional__ world, which means that we should keep in mind some principle as: __the state immutability__.

-__state immutability__ is a misleading concept .
-Obviously the state should change, in fact our aim is to transform informations.
+__State immutability__ is a misleading concept.
+Obviously the state should mutata, in fact our aim is to transform informations.
 But we must do it in a consistent way.
 And this is where come from the idea of the Composable Architecture.

 Every feature is defined by some types and values that model your domain: